cubiclesoft/messagebox-windows/README.md

 Running the command with the `/?` option will display the options:

 ```
-(C) 2018 CubicleSoft.
+(C) 2021 CubicleSoft.
 All Rights Reserved.

-Syntax:  messagebox.exe [options] [Title [Caption]]
+Syntax:  messagebox.exe [options] [Text [Caption/Title]]

 Options:
         /v
         Verbose mode.

+        /p
+        Parse Text for special escape sequences.
+        Only '\n' and '\\' are supported.

         /f=Buttons
         Sets the buttons of the message box.
         The 'Buttons' can be one of:
         MB_ABORTRETRYIGNORE
         MB_CANCELTRYCONTINUE
         MB_OK (Default)
         MB_OKCANCEL
         MB_RETRYCANCEL
         MB_YESNO
         MB_YESNOCANCEL

         /f=Icon
         Sets the icon of the message box.
         The 'Icon' can be one of:
         MB_ICONERROR
         MB_ICONWARNING
         MB_ICONINFORMATION
         MB_ICONQUESTION

         /f=DefaultButton
         Sets the default button for the message box.
         The 'DefaultButton' can be one of:
         MB_DEFBUTTON1 (Default)
         MB_DEFBUTTON2
         MB_DEFBUTTON3
         MB_DEFBUTTON4

         /f=Modality
         Sets the modality for the message box.
         The 'Modality' can be one of:
         MB_APPLMODAL (Default)
         MB_SYSTEMMODAL
         MB_TASKMODAL

         /f=MiscFlag
         Sets the miscellaneous flags for the message box.
         Multiple /f options can be specified.
         Each 'MiscFlag' can be one of:
         MB_SIMPLEBEEP (Only when Title is not used)
         MB_HELP (Probably won't work)
         MB_DEFAULT_DESKTOP_ONLY
         MB_RIGHT
         MB_RTLREADING
         MB_SETFOREGROUND
         MB_TOPMOST
         MB_SERVICE_NOTIFICATION

         /w=Milliseconds
         The amount of time, in milliseconds, to wait.
         The default behavior is to wait indefinitely.
         This feature relies on an undocumented Windows API.
 ```

 Example with verbose output: